bezmoradi/tutorials/go/struct.md

 }
 ```

-The main problem with the above way of creating variables off of a struct is that if down the road the **order** of keys inside the struct changes, we would faced unordered values:
+The main problem with the above way of creating variables off of a struct is that if down the road the **order** of keys inside the struct changes, we would faced unordered values (This rule applies as long as the type of the fields that we have changed their orders is the same otherwise we will get compile-time error):

 ```go
 type person struct {